jazz3run/sushi-website/README.md

 # Responsive Sushi Website
 ## Modern Desing

-- Using Git To Manage Versions
+- Using Git To Manage Versions.
-- Responsive Sushi Restaurant Website Design Using HTML CSS & JavaScript
+- Responsive Sushi Restaurant Website Design Using HTML CSS & JavaScript.
 - Includes a dark and light mode.
 - Smooth scrolling in each section.
 - Contains animations when scrolling.